eddieir/connected_cars/emulator/README.md

-The core of the simultaor is Python running a local web server through Flask.
-The user interface is accessed through a web browser pointed at localhost.
+The core of the simultaor is Python running a local web server through [Flask](http://flask.pocoo.org/docs/installation).
+The user interface is accessed through a web browser pointed at localhost.f

 In order to Install the simulator you could clone it from the following link: